 We designed the Lastline architecture to give you the maximum protection you want while offering the deployment flexibility and low TCO you need.
 Lastline Email Defender-Enterprise has three components to deploy:

 You can configure these components to complement your SEG and MTA (Mail Transport Agent) systems.
 You can choose between three deployment options to passively monitor or actively block malicious content.

 Deploy Lastline Email Defender in different modes, on-prem or in the cloud, to meet your requirements.

 At the heart of Lastline Email Defender is Deep Content Inspection™, a unique isolation and inspection environment.
 Deep Content Inspection imitates a complete operating system and hardware environment, delivering unmatched visibility into the malware, all programs and services it invokes, all operating system functions, and all kernel activity.
 It analyzes every action, including all CPU instructions, memory locations accessed, devices used, and network connections.

 Traditional sandboxes only have visibility down to the operating system level.
 They can inspect content and identify potentially malicious code, but they can’t interact with the malware like Email Defender can.
 As a result, they have significantly lower detection rates and higher false positives.

-Lastline Breach Defender™ also augments the data it collects by incorporating global context for malicious activity detected locally on your systems.
+Lastline Network Defender™ also augments the data it collects by incorporating global context for malicious activity detected locally on your systems.
 This insight enables you to understand how activity on your network relates to activity detected across Lastline’s global customer base, including all other malware detected by Lastline customers that reference IOCs discovered in your network.